IndyIndyIndy/adminpanel_routing/README.md

 `composer require christianessl/adminpanel_routing`.

 ## TODOS
-- Replace ugly XClass (a Event Listener would be required inside the PageRouter class in the core)
+- Replace ugly XClass (An Event Listener would be required inside the PageRouter class in the core)
 - Replace Signal/Slots with PSR-14 Event Listeners (which require TYPO3 10)
 - Also list aspects in the adminpanel
 - Also show debug information for PageRouter::matchRequest()?